 Your consultant or the clinical nurse specialist can refer you to the service when you attend your clinic appointment.
-Alternatively, if you are currently being seen in our service, you can contact the psychologist directly to request a referral by contacting 020 3313 5363 or by email: enquiries.drd@nhs.net message on the voicemail for the clinical nurse specialist.
-You can also contact us at enquiries.drd@nhs.net or at the address below:
+Alternatively, if you are currently being seen by our service, you can contact the psychologist directly to request a referral by calling 020 3313 5363 or by emailing enquiries.drd@nhs.net

 Please feel free to call us whenever you have any questions or if you wish to find out more about MRKH or dilator therapy.
 The helpline number is 020 3313 5363 and the service is available from 09.00 to 17.00, Monday to Friday.
-Outside of these hours, you can leave a
+Outside of these hours, you can leave a message on the voicemail for the clinical nurse specialist.
+You can also contact us at enquiries.drd@nhs.net or at the address below: